Comparative Genomic Hybridization (CGH)

 -

-Aetna considers chromosomal microarray analysis experimental and investigational in all other cases of suspected genetic abnormality in children with developmental delay/intellectual disability or autism spectrum disorder except when criteria above are met.
+Aetna considers chromosomal microarray analysis experimental, investigational, or unproven in all other cases of suspected genetic abnormality in children with developmental delay/intellectual disability or autism spectrum disorder except when criteria above are met.

 -